 Chuckle at a historic "Showcast" mug shot by the late Stuart Campbell: it's so last century.

-Enjoy my candidature for the coveted Column 8 Ph D.
+Enjoy reading of his almost successful candidature for the coveted Column 8 Ph D.